 Eastern suburbs

 Heading east, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-So far, the Sydney holiday trike tour experience was fun and memorable.
+So far, the Mother Daughter city tour on the trike was fun and memorable.

 Bondi Beach

 Slightly south, and it was past the world famous Bondi Beach.
 Here, there is a lovely view overlooking the whole of Bondi Beach.
-When in Sydney it is one of the places you should visit.
-The beach was made more famous by the TV series “Bondi Rescue”.
-Bondi Beach is one of the most visited tourist sites in Australia.
+The beach was made extra famous by the TV series “Bondi Rescue” and is one of the most visited tourist sites in Australia.
 Bondi Beach is recorded by the Australian Museum that Bondi means place where a fight using boondi sticks (nullas nullas or fighting sticks) took place.
+Bondi Beach is where this photo was taken.

 Tamarama Beach